aggrawal-ankur/gitbook/content/docs/debugging/gdb.md

 The execution state is often tied to a specific call stack.
 When you change the call stack, the execution state changes as well.

-_We have already explored process state in detail in the previous article,_ [wpd-2.md](wpd-2.md "mention")
+_We have already explored process state in detail in the previous article,_ {{< doclink "dbfd38c8b6c64c299e06428a83b15ad9" "what powers debuggers - 2" >}}

 ### 3. Debug Information